MattJColes/nova-workshop/part1-text-magic.md

 **Real Examples:**
 - "From 8-hour deploys to 8-minute releases in 30 days"
 - "No more debugging nightmares.
-Hello AI-powered fixes."
+Hello cleaner code."
 - "Manual testing is out.
 Automated confidence is in."

 **Why It Works:**